catalyst-cloud/catalystcloud-docs/source/contributing.rst

 ================

-The commit hook currently displays the output of ``compile.sh`` if you would prefer to supress this output you can sitch these scommented lines:
+The commit hook currently displays the output of ``compile.sh`` if you would prefer to suppress this output you can switch these commented lines:

 .. code-block:: bash